Meet the Team

 Sarah DeWolfe

-Sarah DeWolfe is an Education Program Specialist of the Penn State Sokolov-Miller Family Financial & Life Skills Center.
+Sarah DeWolfe is Assistant Director of Outreach and Special Programs of the Penn State Sokolov-Miller Family Financial & Life Skills Center.
 She grew up in the Chicago suburbs and holds a Bachelor of Science in Zoology and a Master’s in Social Work from Southern Illinois University Carbondale.
 Sarah liaises with the Commonwealth campuses to promote the Center's programs and services across the University; meets with students one on one to coach them in their financial journeys; and oversees the Financial and Life Skills Mentoring Program.
 Sarah is dedicated to helping Penn State students understand that financial literacy, while an integral part of well-being and success, is a lifelong adventure which requires acquiring knowledge and skills that will inform positive financial behaviors.
 With this in mind, she approaches financial coaching sessions from the viewpoint that personal finance is inherently holistic in nature.

 Money Question for Sarah: What's something you spent/spend a lot of money on?